 You may find it helpful to keep track of your child’s side effects so you are prepared to discuss any changes with the health care team.
 Learn more about why tracking side effects is helpful.

-Sometimes, physical side effects can last after treatment ends.
+Sometimes, side effects can last after treatment ends.
 Doctors call these long-term side effects.
-They call side effects that occur months or years after treatment late effects.
+Side effects that occur months or years after treatment are called late effects.
 Treating long-term side effects and late effects is an important part of care for those diagnosed with cancer at an early age.
-Learn more by reading the Follow-up Care section of this guide or talking with your child's doctor.
+Learn more by reading the Follow-Up Care section of this guide or talking with your child's doctor.

 Coping with emotional and social effects